earthonion/prosper-together/README.md

 # Prosper Together
 PS4/PS5 userland exploit for Don't Starve Together (US + EU).
 Achieves code execution through save file injection, LuaJIT bytecode manipulation, and ROP chains.

+**Requires Game Update 1.12**
+- i made this based around the misprint of the game. other version may work if offsets get ported.

 ## How It Works

 1. **Save injection** - `make_save.py` injects Lua code into the `.meta` files of a DST save